Benefits of Posting in the Virginia Henderson Global Nursing e-Repository

 Benefits to individuals:

-- Increased visibility of the work via an open-access, worldwide, online resource backed by STTI (Research has shown that work published in open-access repositories can gain up to 300% more citations than research published in journals that limit access through paid subscriptions.
+- Increased visibility of the work via an open-access, worldwide, online resource backed by Sigma (Research has shown that work published in open-access repositories can gain up to 300% more citations than research published in journals that limit access through paid subscriptions.
 That results in increased exposure to your work.
 Increasingly, more research funding bodies are insisting that work carried out under their grants must also be deposited within an institutional or subject specific repository.)

 - Ability to quantify impact of posted works via built-in statistics features.
 Track item views and file downloads, plus follow social media mentions via Altmetric.

-- Free and convenient way to preserve clinical and/or scholarly output
+- Free and convenient way to preserve clinical and/or scholarly output.

-- Copyright retention by the author
+- Copyright retention by the author.

-- Credibility of peer-review process prior to an item's acceptance and posting
+- Credibility of peer-review process prior to an item's acceptance and posting (Independent Submissions community only).

-- Increased impact on the nursing research community due to enhanced visibility/ease of access
+- Increased impact on the nursing research community due to enhanced visibility/ease of access.

-- Enhanced prominence in search results returned on various online search engines
+- Enhanced prominence in search results returned on various online search engines.

-- Perpetual storage - submissions are permanently stored on secure servers
+- Perpetual storage - submissions are permanently stored on secure servers.

 - Increased visibility via a repository collection homepage bearing the name and logo of the group.
 (The homepage has a permanent link so the group may feel free to post the link on their website and promotional materials.)